Blog

 • Zika Virus is spread through close contact with Aedes Aegypti mosquitoes.
 Itching, a rash, pain in muscles and joints, a headache, conjunctivitis, and fever are the most common symptoms.
 While the infection is thought to be mild, lasting only 2-7 days, it can cause severe birth defects (e.g. microcephaly) in those whose mothers were infected while pregnant.
 Precautions against Zika Virus outbreaks in affected countries are the same as those described above (see Mosquito Prevention Measures).[34]

 • Chikungunya Virus is contracted through mosquito bites.
 Symptoms include fever and joint pain.
-There are no vaccines or medication that serves to protect against the virus.
+There are no vaccines or medications that serve to protect against the virus.
 When traveling to a country with a Chikungunya virus outbreak, travelers are advised to use mosquito repellant, make use of netting or air conditioning, as well as wear long sleeves and pants.[35]

 Routine Vaccinations